gudatr/node-mail-service/README.md

 ### 4. Other

-Otherwise you have to resort to checking the error on google as smtp servers are very strange beasts with each one being not like another
+Otherwise you have to resort to checking the error on google as smtp servers are very strange beasts with each one being not like another.
+Error codes are standardized but the acceptance of parameters, hidden reputation systems and required headers can vary.